 But, before you even delve into creating a pre-launch plan, the most important thing to know is, you need a minimum of three months lead time to promote your upcoming launch.
 You need time to build your buying audience, and you need time to build hype.
 Three months might seem like a long time to promote a product you don’t even have available to sell yet, but it’s the runway you need to launch strong, and see lasting sales.

-If you want to learn more about my eight step pre-launch plan that works for both new fashion brands and established fashion labels releasing new collections, book a strategy session here and I’ll walk you through it.
+If you want to learn more about my eight step pre-launch plan that works for both new fashion brands and established fashion labels releasing new collections, you need my Pre-Launch Masterclass which I can walk you through here.